PrimaMateria/blog/primamateria-blog/content/hive/index.md

 ") }}

-Finally, assign the bee to the main module of the experiment nixos configuration.
+Finally, assign the bee to the main module of the experiment's NixOS configuration.
 Now, the `cell` parameter becomes useful for easily referencing the bee cell block.